QuantEcon/lecture-python-intro/lectures/olg.md

 We could add a tax to the Solow-Swan model and look at the change in the steady state.

-But this ignores something important: households will change their behavior when they face the new tax rate.
+But this ignores the fact that households will change their savings and consumption behavior when they face the new tax rate.

-Some might decide to save less, and some might decide to save more.

 Such changes can substantially alter the predictions of the model.